-This policy seeks to improve footpaths, pavements and lighting in the area.
+This policy seeks to improve footpaths, pavements and street lighting in the area.

-Supporting Action 6 - In particular, the area around the school is becoming increasingly unsafe at the beginning and end of the school day and to address this problem the Parish Council will work with Warwickshire County Council.
+In particular, the area around the school is becoming increasingly unsafe at the beginning and end of the school day and to address this problem the Parish Council will work with Warwickshire County Council.

-Supporting Action 7 - Within the existing village boundaries of Wilmcote and Pathlow, street lighting should be upgraded to current lighting technology to both reduce energy consumption and improve the effectiveness of each lighting point.
+Within the existing village boundaries of Wilmcote and Pathlow, street lighting should be upgraded to current lighting technology to both reduce energy consumption and improve the effectiveness of each lighting point.